Speaking for the Baby Campaign

 Our Speaking for the Baby Campaign is a series of illustrations bringing voice to the infant’s experience.
 We have created this campaign with the help of the supremely talented Jess Racklyeft, a Melbourne-based illustrator who has beautifully brought our ideas to life.

-These resources are available for free download and can be widely shared, but they must remain in original form, maintain our Centre for Perinatal Psychology logo and note Bronwyn Leigh as the creator and Jess Racklyeft as the illustrator.
+All of our Speaking for the Baby resources are available for free download and can be widely shared, but they must remain in original form, maintain our Centre for Perinatal Psychology and SMS4dads logos and note the relevant creators as Bronwyn Leigh or Bronwyn Leigh and Richard Fletcher and Jess Racklyeft as the illustrator.
 The illustrations may be shared on social media sites and used in clinical settings.
 If you have other intended uses for our images please Contact Us to seek our permission first.

 We think this campaign will be helpful for parents and professionals involved in parent and infant care – and ultimately for babies!